Overview of Bohmian Mechanics: Bohmian Mechanics for a Single Particle

 \item \textbf{Single-valued wave function and multivalued action function} \\ In principle, the action function solution of the (classical or quantum) Hamilton--Jacobi equation can be multivalued yielding different velocities in a particular $x$ and $t$ point.
 However, the classical wave or the Schr\"odinger equations deal with single-valued wave functions.
 If we want to model (classical or quantum) scenarios with multivalued velocities, then we have to consider several wave functions, one wave function for each possible velocity at $x$ and $t$.\footnote{In the quantum language, this means working with a density matrix, that is, with mixed states rather than with pure states.} On the contrary, if we only work with a single-valued (classical or quantum) wave function, then, the velocity itself is single-valued everywhere.
 Therefore, two (classical or quantum) trajectories that coincide in one configuration point will have identical velocities.
 This means that they will follow identical trajectories for any future time.
 This has the important consequence that all Bohmian trajectories (or classical trajectories) associated with a single-valued wave function cannot cross in the configuration space. \end{enumerate}

 \end{enumerate}

 In conclusion, the differences between quantum and classical ensembles of trajectories is not a difference between waves and particles, because both waves and particles can be used to study classical or quantum systems.
 On the contrary, the difference resides between a linear wave equation (for quantum mechanics), \eref{om.Schrodinger1D}, and a nonlinear wave equation (for classical mechanics), \eref{om.classcho}.
 One of the most important consequences of such difference is that quantum (Bohmian) trajectories depend on the shape of the ensemble (i.e., quantum wholeness), as seen in \fref{om_fig_dobleslit}a, while classical trajectories are independent of the shape of the ensemble, as seen in \fref{om_fig_dobleslit}b.
 This difference between classical and quantum systems has important consequences at a computational level.
 One can compute a unique classical trajectory.
-However, in principle, one has to compute the whole ensemble of quantum trajectories even when a unique quantum trajectory is required.
+However, because of the quantum wholeness, somehow, one needs, in principle, to deal somehow with the whole ensemble of quantum trajectories to know the dynamics of a unique quantum trajectory.